ForNeVeR/artwork/Readme.md

 ## Flame

-There's a program to generate flame images written in style of DOOM.
+There's a program to generate flame images written in style of DOOM (implementation partially based on [this article][fire-spreading-algo]).
  Execute with .NET 3.1+ SDK:

 ```
 $ dotnet run -- 256 80 T:\Temp\flame.png